JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 a
 ````

-Note, that the memory layout of mutable structures is different, as fields now contain references to memory locations, where the actual values are stored.
+Note, that the memory layout of mutable structures is different, as fields now contain references to memory locations, where the actual values are stored (such structures cannot be allocated on stack, which increases the pressure on Garbage Collector).

 ### Parametric types
 So far, we had to trade-off flexibility for generality in type definitions.
 Can we have both?
 The answer is affirmative.
 The way to achieve this  **flexibility** in definitions of the type while being  able to generate optimal code is to  **parametrize** the type definition.
 This is achieved by replacing types with a parameter (typically a single uppercase character) and decorating in definition by specifying different type in curly brackets.
 For example